Students Accessing Course Materials.

 Below are various examples of students with disabilities and how three of the most common formats of course material are used by each person.

 James has a reading disability:

 - 15 page PDF of an article to read: James will use a program that reads back the text audibly, this is called text-to-speech.
 This program will have to be able to select text.
-If he cannot select the text of a PDF, that PDF has not been formatted in an accessible way.
+If James cannot select the text of a PDF, that PDF has not been formatted in an accessible way.

-- 30 minute Movie to watch: James will do great with this information.
+- 30 minute movie to watch: James will do great with this information.

 - 60 minute multiple choice exam: Like the PDF, James will use a program to read this information to him.
 He will use extra time, because it will take time to coordinate the text-to-speech program with the test.
 If the test cannot be put on computer he will need a person to read the test aloud to him.

 Tammy has ADHD: